A FULL ACCOUNTING

 “If I kill you,” I mused, letting my free hand tug at my chin.
 “Will my beard go blonde so I can take your place?”

 “That ain’t how it works,” he growled, dropping the posh accent in the moment.
+I knew it was fake.
+A lordly affectation.
 His hands were back on the ropes, and tight.

 I shrugged.
 “It makes sense to me.
 Maybe I could make it make sense to the world.”